garystorey/use-standard-shema/README.md

 ## API

-`useStandardSchema` returns a toolbox of helpers for wiring form elements, reading state, and issuing manual updates.
+`useStandardSchema` returns a helpers for wiring form elements, reading state, and issuing manual updates.

 ### `useStandardSchema(formDefinition)`

-Create the hook by passing a `defineForm` definition.
+Passing a form definition using `defineForm` and pass the definition to the hook.
 The return value exposes the rest of the helpers documented below.

 ```ts
 const { getForm, getField, getErrors, setField, setError, resetForm, isTouched, isDirty, watchValues } =